-The SNPs rs2476601 (of the PTPN22 gene) and rs1980422 (of the CD28 gene) are associated with an increased risk of developing rheumatoid factor-positive rheumatoid arthritis (RA).
-Having two copies of the rs1980422 mutation more than doubles the risk of developing rheumatoid factor-positive RA [R, R, R, R, R, R].
+The SNPs rs2476601 (of the PTPN22 gene) and rs1980422 (of the CD28 gene) may be associated with an increased risk of developing rheumatoid factor-positive rheumatoid arthritis (RA) [40, 41, 42, 43, 44, 45].

-Other SNPs linked with an increased risk of developing rheumatoid arthritis (independent of rheumatoid factors) include :
+Other SNPs associated with rheumatoid arthritis (independent of rheumatoid factors) include :